softwaremill/diffx/docs-sources/index.md

 To integrate with the test framework of your choice, you'll need to use one of the integration modules.
 See the section on [test-frameworks](test-frameworks/summary.md) for a brief overview of supported test frameworks.

+## Tips and tricks

+You may need to add `-Wmacros:after` Scala compiler option to make sure to check for unused implicits after macro expansion.
+If you get warnings from Magnolia which looks like `magnolia: using fallback derivation for TYPE`, you can use the [Silencer](https://github.com/ghik/silencer) compiler plugin to silent the warning with the compiler option `"-P:silencer:globalFilters=^magnolia: using fallback derivation.*$"`

 ## Sponsors

 Development and maintenance of diffx is sponsored by [SoftwareMill](https://softwaremill.com),